household-finance-lab/two-ways-to-get-a-zero/LITERATURE.md

 5. **Reproducible code.** None of the studies above ship runnable code.
 This repository does.

 ---

-## Removed in the 25 August 2026 sweep

-Three entries were dropped because no source could be found for them.
-They are recorded here rather than deleted quietly, so that anyone who recognises one can tell us what it was.

-**Ooi (2020)** — previously grouped with Knoll & Houts as a 3PL model of financial knowledge items.
-Nothing matching an author "Ooi" on this topic appears in the registry.
-Possibly a thesis, a working paper, or a venue that is not indexed.

-**IZA DP 16628** — described in our notes as a multi-arm randomized trial on DK options and gender gaps.
-IZA discussion papers are frequently not registered, so absence is not evidence against it, but we could not confirm the number, the authors, or the title.

-**Marley-Payne et al. (2024)** — an author and a year, with no title and no description attached.
-The nearest candidate, Marley-Payne, Valdes, Mottola & Fontes (2025) in *Journal of Financial Literacy and Wellbeing*, is about math and financial literacy in relation to financial behaviour, which does not belong in a section on experimental evidence about the DK option.
-Rather than substitute a paper that does not fit the argument it was cited for, the entry was removed.

----

 ## Contributing

 If we have mischaracterized a study, missed one that occupies this ground, or overstated what remains open, open an Issue or email householdfinancelab@gmail.com.
 That is a correction we want.

-That includes the three entries above.
-If one of them is a paper you know, tell us and it goes back in.